D2L Near You

 events, and facilitators in your area.

-You do not need to have proof of sexual abuse to make a good faith report.
+You do not need to have proof of sexual abuse to make a report in good faith.

-Most state laws only require reasonable suspicion that abuse is occurring.
-This includes one or more of the following:
+Most state laws require reasonable suspicion that abuse is occurring.
+This includes any of the following:

-All states designate certain professionals as mandated reporters - some states require all citizens to report.
-A mandated reporter is one who is required by law to report reasonable suspicions of abuse.
-Check your state mandatory reporting laws to determine if your profession is designated as a mandated reporter.
-Regardless of the specific mandated reporter law, all adults should report suspected abuse to protect children.
+All states designate certain professionals as mandated reporters, and some states require all citizens to report child abuse.
+A mandated reporter is required by law to report abuse if there is reasonable suspicion.
+Check mandatory reporting laws in your state to determine if your profession is included in those required to report.
+Regardless of the specific mandated reporter laws, all adults must report suspected abuse to protect children.

 What should I do if a child discloses abuse to me?

-If possible, determine what happened, where and when it happened, and by whom.
-This is sometimes called a “minimal fact” interview.
-However, do not ask leading questions or try to draw out information, even if you are certain you know the answers.
+When a child discloses abuse it is very important to listen without expressing anger or suspicion.
+First, children need to know that the abuse is not their fault.
+Listen carefully and then ask only open-ended questions, such as "and then what happened?"
+If possible, determine what happened, where, when and by whom.
+This is sometimes called a "good faith" report.
+Do not ask leading questions and do not try to conclude information, even if you are sure you know the answers.
 This can re-traumatize the child and contaminate the investigation.

-Do not attempt further investigation on your own – and especially do not investigate physical signs.
-Report immediately to law enforcement, child protective services, or both.
-Do not make false promises to the child like keeping the disclosure confidential.
-Trained investigators need to gather facts and details, and this may involve talking to the child.
+Do not attempt to investigate further or probe for details - do not look for physical signs.
+Promptly report to law enforcement agencies, child protection services, or both.
+Do not make false promises to the child such as maintaining the confidentiality of your report.
+Trained professionals need to collect facts and details, and this could include talking with the child.